brisbang/doomrl/README.md

 Original art and sprites (0.9.9.7) by Derek Yu, (C) 2003-2024, licensed under CC BY-SA 4.0.
 Modified version and additions (0.9.9.8+) by Łukasz Śliwiński, (C) 2024, licensed under CC BY-SA 4.0.

-All art is distributed under the CC-BY-SA 4.0 license (see LICENSE file in the bin/graphics/ folder).
+All art is distributed under the CC-BY-SA 4.0 license (see LICENSE file in bin/data/drl/graphics).

 sincerely,
 Kornel Kisielewicz